lennard134/TicketToRideLAMAS/index.md

      </div>
 </div>

 We again skip forward a few turns and end up in the seventeenth, and last, turn.
 In this turn, Agent 0 claims the connection Brest - Dieppe, which completes both its route cards (*Fig. 16*).
 As this is one of the ending conditions, the game terminates and the final scores are added up.
 Agent 0 wins this game with a score of 32 points.
 Having only completed one of his route cards, Agent 2 comes in second with 15 points after being penalized for the unfinished route card.
 Agent 1 comes in last with no completed route cards and a final score of a mere 2 points.
-The Kripke model is naturally identical to that after eleven turns as the true state was already known then (*Fig. 17*).
+The Kripke model is naturally identical to that after eleven turns as the true state was already known, see *Fig. 17*.

 <div style="display:flex">
      <div style="flex:1;padding-right:10px;">